reail-iitd/commonsense-task-planning/README.md

 ## Training

+Please ensure that the dataset is downloaded before proceeding with this step.

 All the trained models can be found [here](https://drive.google.com/open?id=1Kw65B55DehnteO1hwLUk0k1rWw2eCTl0).
-These can be run by setting train variable to false in `train.py`.

 All the models mentioned in the paper can be trained through the command